ksator/lab_management/README.md

 # How to configure the newtwork

 ### How to overwrite the running configuration on junos devices with their golden confiiguration (i.e how to restore the initial configuration files at the beginning of each demo)
-How to execute this playbook for one device/group
+Run this command to do it for a device/group
 ```
 ansible-playbook pb.configure.golden.yml --limit QFX10K2-176
 ```
-How to execute this playbook
+Run this command to do it for the whole network
 ```
 ansible-playbook pb.configure.golden.yml
 ```